brentley/ecsworkshop/content/microservices/nodejs/tabs/copilot.md

 ## Interacting with the environment

-Given that we deployed the test environment when creating our frontend service, let's show the details of the test environment:
+Given that we deployed the test environment when creating our nodejs service, let's show the details of the test environment:

 ```bash
 copilot env show -n test